datatogether/datatogether/README.md

 [**Weekly roundtables**](https://github.com/datatogether/datatogether/blob/master/guidelines/roundtable.md) are discussions of a Data Together-related topic, challenge, or question led by a rotating facilitator.
 If you are hosting, be sure to check out [**how to host**](https://github.com/datatogether/datatogether/blob/master/guidelines/roundtable.md#how-to-host) (and add any improvements!)

-_Please Note: June through August we are switching to a monthly schedule for roundtables.
+_Please Note: As of August 2018, weekly roundtables are on hold.
 The calendar will have the most up to date details_

 📅 5pm-5:30pm ET Mondays
 🎯 Participation link (recorded): [https://edgi-video-call-landing-page.herokuapp.com/https://zoom.us/j/455833201](https://edgi-video-call-landing-page.herokuapp.com/https://zoom.us/j/455833201)